cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Texture gutter</i>: Extra boundary to add to each patch before packing in texture space (in pixels)

+.. data:: compute_texcoord_parametrization_harmonic

+   *MeshLab filter name*: 'Harmonic Parametrization'

+   .. raw:: html

+      Computes a single patch, fixed boundary harmonic parametrization of a mesh.
+The filter requires that the input mesh has a single fixed boundary.The resulting parametrization is saved in the per vertex texture coordinates.<br>The filter uses the original code provided in the <a href="https://libigl.github.io/">libigl library</a>.<br></p>

+   **Parameters:**

+   ``harm_function : int = 1``

+      .. raw:: html

+         <i>N-Harmonic Function</i>: 1 denotes harmonic function, 2 biharmonic, 3 triharmonic, etc.

+.. data:: compute_texcoord_parametrization_least_squares_conformal_maps

+   *MeshLab filter name*: 'Least Squares Conformal Maps Parametrization'

+   .. raw:: html

+      Compuites a least squares conformal maps parametrization of a mesh.
+The resulting parametrization is saved in the per vertex texture coordinates.<br>The filter uses the original code provided in the <a href="https://libigl.github.io/">libigl library</a>.<br></p>

 .. data:: compute_texcoord_parametrization_triangle_trivial_per_wedge